 Biology as Ideology: The Doctrine of DNA

 Biologists have been slow to acknowledge that such creative work implies much for evolution theory.
 Why would it take so long to acknowledge the implications?
-If environments select the more fit organisms and bestow upon them greater reproductive success, then altering environments should skew selection pressures and thereby skew evolutionary outcomes.
+If environments select the more fit organisms and bestow upon them greater reproductive success, then altering environments—e.g., constructing niches—should skew selection pressures and thereby skew evolutionary outcomes.
 Why has the tradition been to dodge constructed niches when expounding evolution theory?

-It might be that acknowledging the niche-constructing behaviors of creatures would seem to give the creatures agency.
-That is, it gives species a role in steering their own evolution—along with the evolution other species that share the modified environment—and might suggest that creatures steer their own evolution.
-Nonetheless, evolutionary biologists are coming to acknowledge that the fit of organisms to their environments, and vice versa, is the outcome of a feedback process, or circular casuistry.
+Maybe acknowledging the niche-constructing behaviors of creatures would seem to give the creatures agency.
+That is, it would seem to give species a role in steering their own evolution—along with the evolution other species that share the modified environment—and might suggest that creatures, thereby, steer their own evolution.
+Nonetheless, evolutionary biologists are coming to acknowledge that the fit of organisms to their environments, and vice versa, is the outcome of a feedback process, a circular casuistry.
 Environments accommodate their inhabitants, to greater or lesser degrees, because the inhabitants, with greater or lesser skill, construct those environments.

 The Anthropic Cosmological Principle

-One interpretation yawns at the predictability of the tuning.
+One interpretation yawns at the accommodation.
 After all, if the laws were other than what they are, then no one would be around to wonder about, let alone measure, the mass of the muon and other particles and so on.
 The presence of biological organisms requires that the laws be as they are.
-When researchers measure the fundamental physical constants, the existence of the researchers in the first place dictates which values they will have to discover.
-Namely, those that enable the researchers to exist.
+When researchers measure the fundamental physical constants, the existence of the researchers in the first place dictates which values they will discover, namely, those that enable the researchers to exist.

 Nonetheless, if the laws of nature could have been fixed arbitrarily—if they had been left to chance—then their settling on those precisely balanced values that allow, and maybe foreordain, intelligent observers would be astronomically unlikely.
-If left to chance.
-If the laws could not have been otherwise, then whatever constraint applied was conspicuously providential from the point of view of biological organisms.
-What, scientifically or philosophically, is to be made of the fundamental laws of physics being to accommodating is a source of ongoing debate.
+But if the laws could not have been otherwise, then whatever constraint applied was conspicuously providential from the point of view of biological organisms.
+What, scientifically or philosophically, is to be made of the fundamental laws of physics being so accommodating is a source of ongoing debate.
 This point will be revisited after a consideration of certain aspects of biology.

 "Our experiments . . . convinced us that the composition of the Earth’s atmosphere was so curious and incompatible a mixture that it could not possibly have arisen or persisted by chance.
 Almost everything about it seemed to violate the rules of equilibrium chemistry, yet amidst apparent disorder relatively constant and favourable conditions for life were somehow maintained.
 When the unexpected occurs and cannot be explained as an accidental happening, it is worth seeking a rational explanation.
 We shall see if the Gaia hypothesis accounts for the strange composition of our atmosphere, with its proposition that the biosphere actively maintains and controls the composition of the air around us, so as to provide an optimum environment for terrestrial life."